bigsnarfdude/ICML_experiments/README.md

 # Split Personality: Instruction Tuning Decouples Awareness from Defense Against Attentional Hijacking

-Post-training teaches LLMs to *notice* when they are being manipulated without teaching them to *resist* it.
+Post-training introduces LLMs to *notice* when they are being manipulated without teaching them to *resist* it.
 The bigger the model, the wider the gap.
 We call this *attentional hijacking*, and it is installed almost entirely by supervised fine-tuning — not by RLHF as the community folklore assumes.

 **Paper:** [`paper/main.pdf`](paper/main.pdf) (ICML 2026 format, 14 pages)
 **Anonymized twin:** [`paper/main_submission.pdf`](paper/main_submission.pdf)